F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 Days means calendar days.

-Decision-makers refers to the individuals trained on University policies and procedures and are authorized to determine findings and sanctions.
+Decision-maker refers to the individuals trained on University policies and procedures and are authorized to determine findings and sanctions.

 Designee is an individual to whom a University Official delegates their authority under these Procedures.
 All Eligible Designees must receive appropriate annual training.